woossi0/suite/docs/usermanual/source/installation/linux/ubuntu/postgis.rst

 Installing PostGIS on Ubuntu
 ============================

-The easiest way to install and set up PostGIS is by :ref:`installing the full OpenGeo Suite <installation.linux.ubuntu.suite>`.
-The OpenGeo Suite comes complete with PostGIS as well as a full geospatial software stack, including utilities, data, and documentation.
-That said, OpenGeo also provides individual packages for installing the components separately.
+The easiest way to install and set up PostGIS is by :ref:`installing OpenGeo Suite <installation.linux.ubuntu.suite>`.
+OpenGeo Suite comes complete with PostGIS as well as a full geospatial software stack, including utilities, data, and documentation.
+That said, there are also individual packages for installing the components separately.

-This page will describe how to install PostGIS on Ubuntu 10.04 (Lucid).
-Later versions may work as well, but are not well-tested at this time.
+This page will describe how to install PostGIS on Ubuntu 12.04 (Precise).
+Ubuntu 10.04 (Lucid) will also work by specifying ``lucid`` instead of ``precise`` in the following commands.

 Access the OpenGeo repository
 -----------------------------

 OpenGeo provides a repository for packages in APT (Debian/Ubuntu) format.
 To access this repository, you need to first import the OpenGeo GPG key in to your apt registry:

 .. note:: You will need to run these commands on an account with root access.